I have the following one hour lectures or talks prepared.

 Immigration and Naturalization Records – a look at Passenger Lists, Border Crossings, Passport Applications, Foreign Departures & Emigration Records, Additional Sources of Information, information about U.S. Naturalization and the records it creates.

-Intermediate Records (or Beyond the Basic Records) – exploring Cemetery and Mortuary, Immigration & Naturalization, Probate Records, Migration Patterns
+Intermediate Records (or Beyond the Basic Records) – exploring Cemetery and Mortuary records, Immigration & Naturalization records, Probate records, and Migration Patterns

 Probate Records – when were they created, types of documents they include, English Common Law and Spanish Community Property Law, and guardianship

-Publishing Your Family History – charts, books and creative ways to share your work
+Publishing Your Family History – what are the options for publishing your family history?
+We will explore options for publishing books, charts, and other creative ways to share your work.

-Strategies for Foreign Research – featuring FamilySearch Research Wikis, RootsWeb email lists, and World GenWeb
+Strategies for Foreign Research – featuring FamilySearch Research Wikis, and World GenWeb

 I can prepare additional lectures given enough advance notice and if it is a subject I am familiar with.
 Please refer to the American Records Certificate through the National Institute of Genealogical Studies https://genealogicalstudies.com/ to see topics I have studied.